cloudatcal/CLAC-Tinyurl-skeleton/README.md

 ## Setup

+First, we will configure our AWS credentials.
+These instructions can be found in step 2 of the SAM CLI install linked above.
+Just to explicitly explain the steps again, here are the steps to do so:

+**Step 1.** First you want to [create your first IAM admin user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
+Follow the instructions in the following link.
+**Step 2.** [Create your own IAM access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) using the AWS Management Console.
+Save both the access key ID and the secret access key.
+**Step 3.** Use the AWS CLI in your terminal to [configure your AWS credentials](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html).

-Please create a local_constants.py file in the project root folder for all environment variables specific to your project, which are the following:
+After that, please create a local_constants.py file in the project root folder for all environment variables specific to your project, which are the following:

 local_constants.py
 ```python
  AWS_PROFILE_NAME = '<your_local_profile_name>' # Left as "" if you deploy on the cloud and not locally
  DEPLOYED_GATEWAY = 'the.public.url.of.your.function.' # We will generate this in a later section when we deploy the serverless application
 ```

+**IMPORTANT** Do NOT push your access keys onto Github, as that will expose your security credentials to the Internet and someone could hijack your account and incur a lot of fees on your account.
+Similarly, when you work with API keys for future personal projects, do not ever push your API keys on Github either.

 ## Deploying the Serverless Application